- What is dipotassium phosphate?

 At a quick glance, the primary benefit of dipotassium phosphate is that it is a convenient source of potassium, which contributes to your normal muscle function.
-For weightlifters, bodybuilders and athletes, dipotassium phosphate is a useful supplement for several reasons.
+For weightlifters, bodybuilders and athletes, dipotassium phosphate supplements may be useful for several reasons.

-It, therefore, improves your body’s endurance.
-It also does this by creating energy due to its role assisting the process of oxygen delivery throughout your body to your muscles.
+To summarise, dipotassium phosphate improves endurance by increasing your body’s efficiency in transporting oxygen to your muscles, thus helping energy production.
 This is particularly effective for high intensity and particularly strenuous exercises such as heavy lifting and sprints.

 Potassium is one of the seven essential macro minerals, of which your body requires at least 100 milligrams on a daily basis in order to sufficiently support its key processes.
+Whilst it’s possible to hit your requirements from dietary sources such as fruits, vegetables, fish and meat, supplementing potassium can help increase your daily intake.
 A healthy intake of potassium decreases your risk of stroke, lowers your blood pressure, protects you against the loss of muscle mass, preserves your bone mineral density, and reduces the risk of kidney stones.

 Dipotassium Phosphate Side Effects

-Dipotassium phosphate is declared “generally recognized as safe (GRAS)” by the U.S. Food and Drug Administration (FDA).
+Dipotassium phosphate is declared “generally recognised as safe (GRAS)” by the U.S. Food and Drug Administration (FDA).
 Some, however, still suggest that the supplement should be approached with caution, particularly for people with pre-existing health conditions.
-Conditions of concern include kidney disease, severe heart and lung disease, thyroid problems, liver disease and Addison’s disease.

 The type of phosphorus found in disodium phosphate and other food additives is more easily absorbed than the kind that is naturally found in food sources, so it can potentially rapidly increase phosphorus levels too much in people who eat a lot of processed foods containing these additives.